The 2023 program has closed. The program will launch again in 2024 – stay tuned.

 The purpose of the SLC Food Equity Microgrant Program is to build an inclusive community around healthy food choices where individuals living in Salt Lake City have many opportunities to shape, participate in, and enjoy a sustainable, equitable, and resilient local food environment.

-Residents, community organizations, and local businesses may apply for small grants to fund food equity projects in their communities.
-Projects must be located in Salt Lake City.
+In the winter of 2023, residents, community organizations, and local businesses applied for small grants to fund food equity projects in Salt Lake City.
+A list of the community organizations and local businesses that received grants in 2023 is included below.

 Food Equity Microgrant goals: